Haulers (transporters), refurbishers and processors are often referred to as service providers.

 More information on reporting requirements will be provided in a Compliance Bulletin and will be sent to service providers in advance of reporting.

 Information for Ontario Electronic Stewardship Service Providers

-On December 31, 2020, Ontario Electronic Stewardship (OES) will end its Waste Electrical and Electronic Equipment (WEEE) Program.
+On December 31, 2020, the Waste Electrical and Electronic Equipment (WEEE) Program operated by Ontario Electronic Stewardship (OES) ended.
 Visit OES’s website for information related to the wind up of the WEEE Program: ontarioelectronicstewardship.ca/mecp-direction-to-oes-wind-up/